AICP/vendor_aicp/docs/aicpInfo.md

 <integer name="config_fingerprintSensorLocation">1</integer>
 ```

-SystemUI Overlays (Controls SystemUI behavior) (add to: overlay/frameworks/base/packages/SystemUI/res/values/config.xml)
+SystemUI Overlays (Controls SystemUI behavior) (add to overlay/frameworks/base/packages/SystemUI/res/values/config.xml)

-To adjust the cpu temp path for the cpu info option in aicp extras (note: This should only be added if it doesn't show the temp by default and you will have to find the right path for your device):
+To adjust the CPU temp path for the CPU info option in aicp extras (note: This should only be added if it doesn't show the temp by default and you will have to find the right path for your device):
 ```
 <string name="config_cpuTempSensor">/sys/class/thermal/thermal_zone7/temp</string>
 ```